Here are ways your lighting energy dollars may be wasted:

 Use only necessary safety and security lighting

-At night and when areas are unoccupied, make sure the only lights left on are those needed for safety, security or some other specific purpose.
+At night and when areas are unoccupied, make sure the only lights on are those needed for safety, security or some other specific purpose.
 Turn off parking area and perimeter security lighting during the daytime.
 Be sure to comply with applicable safety and security codes.

 Make sure automatic controls are working properly